missystar/Went/Glossary-of-Terms.md

 #### Authentication Key (Ki)

->The authentication key or Ki is a 128 bit key used in the authentication and cipher key generation process.
+>The Authentication Key or Ki is a 128 bit key used in the authentication and cipher key generation process.
 In a nutshell, the key is used to authenticate the SIM on the GSM network.
 Each SIM contains this key which is assigned to it by the operator during the personalization process.
 The SIM card is specially designed so the Ki can't be compromised using a smart-card interface.

 ---

 #### Ciphering Key (Kc)

->The SIM contains the ciphering key generating algorithm (A8) which is used to produce the 64-bit ciphering key (Kc).
-The ciphering key is computed by applying the same random number (RAND) used in the authentication process to the ciphering key generating algorithm (A8) with the individual subscriber authentication key (Ki).
-The ciphering key (Kc) is used to encrypt and decrypt the data between the MS and BS.
-However, a passive GSM interceptor can extract and calculate remotely the Ciphering Key and using it for deciphering in real time.
+>The SIM contains the Ciphering Key generating algorithm (A8) which is used to produce the 64-bit Ciphering Key (Kc).
+The Ciphering Key is computed by applying the same random number (RAND) used in the authentication process to the Ciphering Key generating algorithm (A8) with the individual subscriber authentication key (Ki).
+The Ciphering Key (Kc) is used to encrypt and decrypt the data between the MS and BS.
+However, a passive GSM Interceptor can extract and calculate remotely the Ciphering Key and using it for deciphering in real time.

 ---